Microbial-Ecology-Group/VARIANTplusplus/docs/VARIANT++_step_by_step.md

 conda activate VARIANT++_env
 # if that doesn't work, use "source" instead of "conda" for the command above.
 ```
+2. Optional - Download the coreNT kraken database.
+    - Most of us have access to a shared database on grace/launch.
+        - Grace: `/scratch/group/big_scratch/SHARED_resources/kraken_dbs/k2_core_nt_20241228`
-2. The coreNT kraken database.
-It's about 240 GB and can be downloaded like this:
+    - Otherwise it's about 240 GB and can be downloaded like this:
 ```
 # Download database
 wget https://genome-idx.s3.amazonaws.com/kraken/k2_core_nt_20241228.tar.gz